DebakantPradhan/codeFlow/README.md

 - **Feature Requests**: Let us know what would make the editor more useful.
 - **Code Contributions**: Submit pull requests to help improve functionality.

----

-## License
+## License & Usage
-This project is open-source, but no specific license has been applied.
+This project is **free to use, modify, and distribute**.
+Attribution is appreciated but not required.
-You may view, modify and distribute the code.
----

 ## Acknowledgements
 - **Monaco Editor** - The code editor that powers VS Code.